m-sehrawat/Food-Store/README.md

 - Cart Add/Remove Items
 - Address Management
 - Coupons are provided for the discount
-- User Authentication before placing order
+- User Authentication before placing an order

 <br />